jookies/jasmin/misc/doc/sources/installation/index.rst

 The Installation section is intended to get you up and running quickly with a simple SMS sending scenario.
 More detailed information can be found in the advanced topics sections.

-Jasmin gateway is supported on POSIX systems (Linux/Unix).
+.. note:: Jasmin gateway is supported on POSIX systems (Linux/Unix).

 .. _installation_prerequisites: